-Our onion butcher sausage is extraordinarily smooth and impresses with its culinary balance between freshly chopped meat, onions and tasty spices.
+Our onion sausage is extraordinarily smooth and impresses with its culinary balance between freshly chopped meat, onions and tasty spices.
 Here you can taste real tradition, which is popular far beyond our city and country borders.
-We only processed meat that has withstood the critical scrutiny of our master butchers.
+We only process meat that has withstood the critical scrutiny of our master butchers.
 This is how we ensure the exceptional quality of our incredibly popular onion sausage.

 DEFINITION AND ORIGIN

 What is onion butch “Mettwurst”?